 They're lying.

-My policies are all about.
+My policies are on the ballot.

 And every one of these people that don't want me around, I wouldn't be where I am without them.